artainmo/web-development/back-front-end/connect-front-back/README.md

 The external API will have an URL and secret code, in the backend a file .env is created with variables APIName_URL and APIName_secret that takes those values.<br>
 .env is set inside .gitignore to avoid making it public.<br>
 In backend provider/supabase.js is filled with commands to connect to supabase and export connected supabase object, to be used in backend routes for database calls.

+### How to structure apps

+Model view controller (MVC) is a popular app architectural pattern, wherein components are categorized by their functionality.<br>
+MVC pattern organizes a system into three types of components: Model, View, and Controller.

+The Model is made up of the data storage, as well as any classes that represent that data as it moves around the application.<br>
+The View component consists of the purely visual frontend classes.<br>
+The Controller defines the behaviors that our system will accomplish using the Model and View.<br>
+The Controller is responsible for receiving events from the View and processing them to make responses by gathering data from the Model.

+The primary advantage of the MVC pattern is the separation of the data representation, logical, and presentational layers.<br>
+By separating the Controller from the View, we can create multiple ways of viewing our application.
+For example, an application can have the web and mobile Views interact with the same Controller.<br>
+The main drawback of MVC is that it can introduce unneeded complexity to a simple application.

+A PostgreSQL database can also be created locally on mac with Postgres.app and to access it with a UI such as Postbird.<br>
+You will have to create a .env at root of project (set inside .gitignore to keep private) with those variables:
+* DB_USER= username
+* DB_PASSWORD= password
+* DB_HOST=localhost
+* DB_POST=5432
+* DB_DATABASE=TableName
+* PORT=8000